refaktor/rye-website/content/meet_rye/specifics/opwords.md

 ; returns: 101
 ```

 As we see in the following examples, only the first argument is taken from the left.
-The rest follow like with regular words.
+The rest follow like regular words.

 ```clojure
 "Fizz" .concat "Buzz"